hawley-jeffrey-bah/payment-accuracy/website/pages/programs/dhs-federal-emergency-management-agency-fema-hazard-mitigati-2c8e3e80.md

       over Grants Management with no significant or material internal control issues arising related to HMGP.'
     Mitigation_Strategy: atp6_1
-  - Action_Taken: Planned
-    Completion_Date: FY2024
-    Description_Action_Taken: FEMA will continue to provide regular training opportunities for regional partners and state, local, tribal, and territorial governments.
-      Training is specifically tailored to each audience and will continue to range from webinar recordings to on-demand workshops.
-Training offered through the Emergency Management Institute will also continue to offer self-paced courses, with a certificate of completion provided at the end.
-By continuing to train relevant parties and stakeholders, FEMA can continue to sustain and enhance program performance going forward, including the assurance that sufficient documentation is readily available.
-    Mitigation_Strategy: app3_1
-  - Action_Taken: Completed
-    Completion_Date: FY2023 Q4
-    Description_Action_Taken: "The National Emergency Management Information System\
-      \ (NEMIS) is a database system used to track disaster data for FEMA and recipient\
-      \ emergency management offices.
-NEMIS supports emergency management at a disaster\
-      \ site and enables FEMA to integrate mitigation and planning operations with\
-      \ FEMA programs and disaster assistance.
-NEMIS enables data to be coordinated\
-      \ throughout a disaster, from monitoring an incident to providing assistance\
-      \ to communities affected by a disaster. \n\nThe NEMIS HMGP System is the Mitigation\
-      \ module of NEMIS.
-This module provides a way to administer HMGP information\
-      \ and grant applications.
-It interacts with some of the other NEMIS modules\
-      \ such as Declaration, Preliminary Damage Assessment, and Emergency Support.\
-      \ The NEMIS HMGP System can track project applications through workflow processes\
-      \ and work packets.
-For each task in a workflow process, the system generates\
-      \ a work packet.
-Users access the work packet to accomplish the steps in the\
-      \ process.
-The NEMIS HMGP System executes work packets and workflow to assist\
-      \ in automating the Eligibility Determination, Project Review and Approval,\
-      \ Application Review and Approval, etc."
-    Mitigation_Strategy: atp1_1
   - Action_Taken: Completed
     Completion_Date: FY2023 Q4
     Description_Action_Taken: 'Trainings are available and are designed to help FEMA